Adam Ussishkin

 PO Box 210028

-Tucson, AZ 85701
+Tucson, AZ 85721

 USA

-My research interests center around the structure of the lexicon, and involve the application of psycholinguistic techniques to study lexical organization and processing.
-The languages that form the basis for this research are primarily Semitic languages, most notably Maltese and Modern Hebrew, and together with doctoral students I've also been involved in work on Amharic, Sana'ani Arabic, Moroccan Arabic, Jordanian Arabic, and Khalka Mongolian.
-My recent NSF-funded research on Hebrew and Maltese tested the psycholinguistic reality of traditional elements of Semitic grammar such as the triconsonantal root and the word pattern.
+My research investigates the structure of the lexicon, and involves the application of behavioral psycholinguistic techniques to study lexical organization and processing.
+The languages that form the basis for this research are primarily Semitic languages, most notably Maltese and Modern Hebrew, and together with colleagues and doctoral students I've also been involved in work on Amharic, Sana'ani Arabic, Moroccan Arabic, Jordanian Arabic, Khalka Mongolian, Scottish Gaelic, and Welsh.
+I use auditory and visual priming techniques in order to investigate the extent to which language processing is facilitated or inhibited by various cue types, including morphological structure, phonological structure, and semantic relationships.